Spring Hill, Florida: Geography

 Spring Hill is located in southwestern Hernando County at 28°28′44″N 82°32′52″W (28.478929, & 82.547732).
 It is bordered to the west by Timber Pines; to the north by Weeki Wachee, North Weeki Wachee, High Point, Brookridge, and Wiscon; and to the east by South Brooksville, Garden Grove, and Masaryktown.
 To the south it is bordered by Shady Hills and Heritage Pines in Pasco County.

+Census area

 According to the United States Census Bureau, Spring Hill has a total area of 161.2 km2, of which 154.9 km2 are land and 6.3 km2, or 3.94%, are water.

+Postal address

-The U.S. Postal Service recommends that "Spring Hill" be used as the mailing address for ZIP Code 34610 in neighboring Pasco County.
-The Spring Hill CDP does not extend into Pasco County; instead, this mailing area is partially covered by the Shady Hills and Quail Ridge CDPs.
+Postal mailing address names for this community are divided into "Shady Hills" and "Quail Ridge" for correct postal address coverage.
+The Spring Hill census designated place does not extend into neighboring Pasco County, so the U.S. Postal Service recommends that "Spring Hill" be used only as the mailing address for destinations in ZIP Code 34610 of Pasco County, not for postal customers in this Hernando County unincorporated community.